dragapult-xyz/open-banapass/README.md

 After reading, the `card.txt` contents will be cleared until another card is tapped, and more data is written.

+The `Py-Banapass` project is currently private, however it will be made open source once it has been cleaned up and reviewed.

 ### Button Press Support

 This software still supports the traditional method of tapping 'C' on the keyboard